Supporting Businesses Nationally

 The whole point about trading through a Limited Company is meant to be protecting yourself against this, but unfortunately you can be held personally liable for some or all of its debts for a number of reasons:

-The most common is when you have given a Personal Guarantee to the Company’s bank or to the landlord
+• The most common is when you have given a Personal Guarantee to the Company’s bank or to the landlord

-Sometimes suppliers demand some form of guarantee to continue trading with the Company if it is struggling
+• Sometimes suppliers demand some form of guarantee to continue trading with the Company if it is struggling

-If you have taken money out of the Company as a loan
+• If you have taken money out of the Company as a loan

-If you take regular cash drawings, which are normally converted into a dividend at the year end, but the Company’s losses have wiped out its reserves and made any dividend illegal
+• If you take regular cash drawings, which are normally converted into a dividend at the year end, but the Company’s losses have wiped out its reserves and made any dividend illegal

-If you are found guilty of an offence like Wrongful Trading
+• If you are found guilty of an offence like Wrongful Trading

-Under certain circumstances, if debts to HMRC are left unpaid
+• Under certain circumstances, if debts to HMRC are left unpaid

-If you have used a Bounce Back Loan or a Coronavirus Business Interruption Scheme Loan for non-business purposes
+• If you have used a Bounce Back Loan or a Coronavirus Business Interruption Scheme Loan for non-business purposes

-It’s important to speak to people who can help as early as possible.
-We have experienced teams who can help you and work with you to achieve the best outcomes for you and your business.
-For a no-obligatory chat, complete the form opposite, include a best time for us to call you and a Partner will be in touch.
+For a no obligation chat, complete the form below, include a best time for us to call you and a Partner will be in touch.